FoxNineOne/ShutdownTimer/README.md

 # Simple Shutdown Timer Script #

+This is for Windows only.
+Maybe curiosity will lead me to try other OSs.

 Save the script as a bat file, then run the bat file in Command Prompt, or double click the file to run.
 You will be presented with the following six options.